Nikken Sekkei

 Nikken Sekkei Ltd. (日建設計) is an architectural, planning and engineering firm from Japan, with headquarters in Chiyoda, Tokyo.
-Today (2019), Nikken Sekkei ranks as the second largest architectural practice in the world.
+As of 2019, Nikken Sekkei ranks as the second largest architectural practice in the world.

 Staff and offices

 As of 2019, the group employs 2,685 workers and has completed more than 25,000 projects in more than 50 countries.
 Nikken Sekkei's International offices are in Tokyo, Shanghai, Beijing, Dalian, Seoul, Hanoi, Ho Chi Minh City, Singapore, Dubai, Riyadh, Moscow, Barcelona; Bangkok; while the Japanese branches are located in: Osaka, Nagoya, Fukuoka, and Sendai.
 The newest office opened in 2023 in Dubai, UAE.

 History

 Nikken Sekkei dates its origins back to 1900, as an offspring of Sumitomo Corporation.
 Under the name of Sumitomo Temporary Architecture Department, it was founded in response to Sumitomo's need to establish a headquarters.
 The company established its independence from the Sumitomo Corporation in the 1950s under the name Nikken Sekkei Komu Co.
 Ltd. As a private practice since 1970, Nikken Sekkei has maintained its In-house Shareholder Corporate System and is partly owned by its employees.

 Nikken Sekkei together with Nikken Sekkei Research Institute (NSRI), Hokkaido Nikken Sekkei, Nikken Sekkei Civil Engineering (NSC), Nikken Housing System Ltd (NHS), Nikken Space Design (NSD), Nikken Sekkei Construction Management (NCM) forms the Nikken Group.

 In 2018, Nikken Sekkei was shortlisted for the European Cultural Centre Architecture Award.